milovincent/tellbot/USAGE.md

 @-mention; it is not included in the delivered message.
 (To send a message starting with a double dash, duplicate the separator.)

+If the message is empty (or consists of only whitespace), it is dropped (and the potential recipients are not notified), but the list of recipients is still displayed; this may be useful to observe the effects of different user list operations (see the [corresponding section](#user-lists)).
+Leading or trailing whitespace is stripped from the message; whitespace "inside" the message is unaltered.

 If you submit a notify to a group that does include yourself and do not explicitly include yourself as a recipient, you will be dropped from the recipient list; this aids messaging groups.
 Explicit mention of yourself